michaeljmuller/plexstack/README.md

 you need to set a config setting in a config file that is created after sabnzb starts up.

 Assuming you've already started the containers in the previous step, SAB should have created the config file you need to edit.

-So shut down the containers:
+★ First, shut down the containers down again:

 ```
 docker compose down
 ```

-Now edit `sabnzbd/config/sabnzbd.ini`, find the setting for `host_whitelist` and add all the hostnames that will be used to connect to sabnzbd.
+★ Now edit `sabnzbd/config/sabnzbd.ini`, find the setting for `host_whitelist` and add all the hostnames that will be used to connect to sabnzbd.

-You must include `sabnzbd` as one of the hostnames.
+★ You must include `sabnzbd` as one of the hostnames -- that's the hostname that other containers will use to refer to this server.

-Then re-start the containers with `docker-compose up`.
+★ Then re-start the containers with `docker-compose up -d`.

 # Configure your usenet service provider into SAB

-Visit the SAB server configuration page.
-It's available at this URL: http://hostname:9991/config/server/

-Alternatively, you can find the server configuration page from the home screen by clicking on the gear icon to get to a system info page, then clicking on the "Servers" top-nav item; it has an "up and down arrow" icon.

-Click **Add Server** and enter info about your usenet provider.
+★ First, visit the SAB web page.
+You'll be presented with a quick-start wizard.
+Pick your language and then click "Start Wizard >".

+★ On the next page, enter the requested information about your usenet service provider.
+Check the advanced settings; my usenet service provider allows me 50 simultaneous connections, many more than the default value in SAB.
+Use the "Test Server" button to validate the information and then click "Next >".

 # Configure SAB into Sonarr and Radarr